Highmark

-Highmark is an American nonprofit healthcare company and integrated delivery network based in Pittsburgh.
+Highmark Inc is an American nonprofit healthcare company and integrated delivery network based in Pittsburgh.
 It is a large individual health insurer in the United States, which operates several nonprofit and for-profit subsidiaries.

 Locality

 It is a health insurer in Pennsylvania, and through a purchase in 1996, an insurer in West Virginia and also later Delaware.
 As Highmark Blue Cross Blue Shield, it is primarily available in 29 counties of western Pennsylvania.
 As Highmark Blue Shield, it is available in 21 counties in Central Pennsylvania and the Lehigh Valley.
 It also has a presence in the border areas of eastern Ohio, and all of West Virginia through its subsidiary, Highmark Blue Cross Blue Shield West Virginia.

 Highmark acquired Blue Cross of Northeastern Pennsylvania, BCNEPA, in June 2015.